-News about internships can also be found on our department Facebook page and by subscribing to our department mailing list.
+News about internships can also be found on our Political Science Department Facebook page and by subscribing to our department mailing list.
 In addition to departmental announcements, very useful internship information can be obtained directly from elected officeholders (including members of Congress) by contacting their offices.

 Offered Annually: Los Angeles Superior Court Judicial Internship

 The Los Angeles Superior Court Judicial Internship is a unique program that has served Cal State LA students for over three decades.
 Each year a limited number of highly motivated seniors in any undergraduate major are selected to participate in an internship program conducted by several Los Angeles Superior Court judges.
 Judicial interns are assigned to a different judge/mentor each term, alternating between criminal and civil courts.
 Interns gain first-hand familiarity with numerous aspects of the judicial process by observing trials, in-chamber meetings, and other legal proceedings.
 Through discussions with their judge/mentors, interns gain critical insights into the adversarial system and are exposed to differing jurisprudential perspectives.
-The application deadline is Monday, May 2, 2016.
 Application Form.

 Offered Annually: Capital Fellows Program